OriginQ/VQNET2.0-tutorial-en/source/rst/QTensor.rst

 .. py:function:: QTensor.GPU(device: int = DEV_GPU_0)

-    Clone QTensor to specified GPU device
+    Clone QTensor to specified GPU device.

     device specifies the device whose internal data is stored.
 When device >= DEV_GPU_0, the data is stored on the GPU.
     If your computer has multiple GPUs, you can designate different devices to store data on.
     For example, device = DEV_GPU_1, DEV_GPU_2, DEV_GPU_3, ... indicates storage on GPUs with different serial numbers.

     .. note::
         QTensor cannot perform calculations on different GPUs.
         A Cuda error will be raised if you try to create a QTensor on a GPU whose ID exceeds the maximum number of verified GPUs.